ianpatt/skse64/skse64_readme.txt

  - Look at the included .psc files in Data\Scripts\Source\.
 At the bottom of each .psc file is a label that shows the SKSE functions which have been added.
 Most have comments describing their purpose, if it is not obvious from the name.

 * How do I write a plugin for SKSE?
  - See PluginAPI.h for instructions, as well as the example plugin project included with the rest of the source code.
+If you include any of the SKSE source code, you are required to make your source code available.

 * Can I include SKSE as part of a mod pack/collection or otherwise rehost the files?
  - No. Providing a link to http://skse.silverlock.org/ is the suggested method of distribution.
 Exceptions may be given under applicable circumstances; contact us at the email addresses below.
 This means that if you see this file available for download anywhere other than http://skse.silverlock.org, that service is violating copyright.
 I don't like having to explicitly spell this out, but my hand has been forced.